Maryland Hit and Run Charges

 No matter the reason why you may have fled the scene of an accident, it is vital that you take the appropriate actions to protect your future.

-- Exercise your right to legal representation by acquiring a Baltimore hit-and-run accident attorney with The Law Offices of Hillel Traub.
-Hillel Traub has over 25 years of experience and dedicates his practice to representing those facing serious traffic offenses.
+- Exercise your right to legal representation by acquiring a Maryland hit and run attorney with The Law Offices of Hillel Traub.
+Baltimore based attorney Hillel Traub has over 25 years of experience and dedicates his practice to representing those facing serious traffic offenses.
 No matter the criminal charges you face.
 We represent drivers facing hit-and-run charges of Failing to Remain at the Scene of an Accident and we can assist you.

 One must also consider the effect it can have on their driving privileges as 8 to 12 points may be added to their license in addition to the previously mentioned criminal penalties which may result in the suspension or revocation of one’s license.